Maokui-He/NSD-MA-MSE/README.md

 ## Pretrain Model
 The model trained on AMI dataset can be found [here](https://drive.google.com/file/d/1xq-U8CkEymU661_177IqlvId6piULTiU/view?usp=sharing), with results of 11.19 on the AMI development set and 11.81 on the test set (oracle VAD, th=0.5).

+## Training
+The training preparation process can be referred to [here](https://github.com/liyunlongaaa/NSD-MS2S).

 ## Decoding

 You can check the decoding results with the following decoding commands: